-How Big Of A Generator Do I Need For A 2500 Square Foot House?
+How Big a Generator Do I Need for a 2500 Square Foot House?

 For a 2500-square-foot house with gas heat and hot water, a 20kW generator should be sufficient.
 It’s much better if the cooktop is gas-powered as well.
-A 20-kilowatt generator can power up to a five-ton central air conditioner, as well as the majority of a home’s outlets and lights.
+A 20-kilowatt sized home backup generator can power a central air conditioner, as well as the majority of a home’s outlets and lights.

 Related Questions and Answers